Chevron confirms Kurdistan purchase, sees "promise" there

 Chevron Corp (CVX.N) confirmed on Thursday its purchase of 80 percent of two blocks in Iraq's Kurdistan, where the second-largest U.S. oil company sees "considerable promise" despite active diplomatic disputes over the region.

-Chevron, confirming a Reuters report from Wednesday, will be following in the footsteps of larger rival Exxon Mobil Corp (XOM.N), whose exploration agreement with the Kurdistan Regional Government is deemed illegal by Baghdad.
+Chevron, confirming a Reuters report from Wednesday [ID:nL2E8IIA2W], will be following in the footsteps of larger rival Exxon Mobil Corp (XOM.N), whose exploration agreement with the Kurdistan Regional Government is deemed illegal by Baghdad.

 The Exxon deal last November marked the first time a major oil company dealt directly with the Kurds in northern Iraq.
 While Marathon (MRO.N) and Murphy Oil (MUR.N) have exploration deals there too, Exxon has the added complication of a stake in the West Qurna oilfield in the south.